aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-Document protection-PasswordProtection.cs" >}}

-The following code example shows how to restrict editing in a document so only editing in form fields is possible:
+The following code example demonstrates how to restrict editing in a document so only editing in form fields is possible:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-Document protection-AllowOnlyFormFieldsProtect.cs" >}}